 Maintain Your Equipment Before It Fails

 Keep a supply kit stocked in each service vehicle that includes commonly replaced parts: brush heads, vacuum hoses, O-rings, and test reagents.
 The cost of carrying this inventory is minimal compared to the cost of canceling a full day of service because a single part failed.
 Set calendar reminders for oil changes, tire rotations, and any manufacturer-recommended equipment servicing.
-Make maintenance non-negotiable.
+Make maintenance non-negotiable, because downtime usually starts with a small failure that was easy to catch.

 Use Software to Protect Your Schedule